FHA Gift Funds Defined

 - Charitable organization

-- A governmental agency or public entity that has a program providing homeownership assistance to low or moderate income families or first-time homebuyers
+- A governmental agency or public entity that has a program providing homeownership assistance to low income families or first-time homebuyers

 Exceptions to Interested Party Gift Rules